What are play streets?

 Residents close off their streets to through traffic for a few hours weekly or monthly so that children can play out more safely and neighbours come together -making streets friendlier and more fun for all.

 As a resident, community group or school you will be able to apply throughout the year.
 This will enable you to run a play street weekly, fortnightly or monthly.
 It is important that you think ahead and apply by the relevant deadline if you would like to start running your play street at a specific time of year.
-Information about deadlines can be found below.
+Information about deadlines can be found on this page.

 Apply to run a play street

-Before completing this application form please read every section of this web page.
+Before completing this application form please read every section of this page.
 The information is here to help you but we are happy to talk you through anything you might be unsure of.
 To arrange an informal phone conversation contact your local Neighbourhood Engagement and Education Officer.